Costco Indian Madras Lentils - Tasty but Misleading?

 Nutritional Profile Analysis

 There is a surprisingly low amount of calories per pouch.
-It’s a pretty simple meal that includes lentils, kidney beans, and tomato paste, but I did expect there to be more than 290 calories per pouch.
+It’s a simple meal that includes lentils, kidney beans, and tomato paste, but I expected more than 290 calories per pouch.

 The fat/carb/protein ratio is ok, and this might be a tasty and filling diet food.